-With winter storm season upon us, we’d like to refresh your knowledge about UConn operations during inclement weather.
+The winter storm season is upon us, and we’d like to refresh your knowledge about UConn operations during inclement weather.
 The safety of our students, faculty, and staff is paramount.
-At the same time, the university has important research, teaching, and service missions to carry out, and must maintain effective operations.
+At the same time, the University has important research, teaching, and service missions to carry out, and must maintain effective operations.
 With all due consideration to safety, the University’s goal is to maintain normal operations to the greatest extent possible.

 We therefore make decisions about cancelling classes or curbing business operations very carefully, with full consideration of all available information about weather predictions and road conditions.

-Here’s some helpful information to answer your questions about ...
+Here’s some important information to answer your questions about ...

 How you’ll know the status of the University:

 - When storms occur overnight, we will endeavor to make this notification by 5 a.m.
-Sometimes conditions change rapidly, however, and we may need to adjust decisions about class schedules and business operations.
+Sometimes conditions change rapidly, however, and we may need to adjust decisions about class schedules and business operations on short notice.

 - While the University makes every effort to notify the news media about operating changes at UConn’s campuses, we cannot guarantee that details provided by news outlets represent the most current or complete information.

 What closes, what stays open:

 - UConn acts accordingly if the governor closes state agencies, releases state employees from work, or restricts road travel due to weather conditions.